Bye Bye Blackbird: Song information

-Covers and performances
+Recordings and performances

+Julie London recorded it on her 1957 album Julie.
+The same year, Miles Davis recorded "Bye Bye Blackbird" for his album Round About Midnight.

+Johnny Mathis made a beautiful recording of the song for his 1959 album Open Fire, Two Guitars for Columbia Records.

-In 1968, Joe Cocker recorded a cover of "Bye Bye Blackbird" that was included on his 1969 album With a Little Help From My Friends.
+In 1968, Joe Cocker made a recording of "Bye Bye Blackbird" that was included on his 1969 album With a Little Help From My Friends.
 AllMusic reviewer Matthew Greenwald described it as a "classic pop gospel ballad".

 Ringo Starr also included a version on his first solo album, Sentimental Journey, arranged by Maurice Gibb, released in 1970.

+in the season 1 episode titled "Whatever Happened to the Old Songs?" of the TV series The Partridge Family (1970), Ray Bolger, guest starring as Shirley's father, performs the song when he temporarily joins the band.

 In 1972, Liza Minnelli performed "Bye Bye Blackbird" (with choreography by director Bob Fosse) in her Emmy award-winning TV special Liza with a "Z".

 In 1987, Sharon, Lois & Bram performed the song on their television series, Sharon, Lois & Bram's Elephant Show on the "Mother Goose" episode in 1987, and again in 1988 on the "Curio Shoppe" episode.

 Tiny Tim recorded the song with Brave Combo on what would be his final recording, the 1996 album Girl.

 In 2012, Paul McCartney covered "Bye Bye Blackbird" on his album Kisses on the Bottom.

 In 2025, jazz pianist Francis Hon of New York University recorded an arrangement by American jazz composer Jeff Novotny.

 In popular culture

 The song was featured in the 1955 movie musical Pete Kelly's Blues, sung by Peggy Lee in the role of alcoholic jazz singer Rose Hopkins.

+In the 1957 Academy Award winning Looney Tunes cartoon Birds Anonymous, when Sylvester tries turning on the radio to have music take his mind off birds, the DJ announces that the previous song that they've just played was "Bye Bye Blackbird" and they would follow it with When the Red, Red Robin (Comes Bob, Bob, Bobbin' Along) (another bird themed song), making Sylvester turn off the radio instead.